upsidedownlabs/upsidedownlabs.github.io/guides/usage-guides/skin-preparation/index.rst

     Wipe away access gel

+.. warning:: - Using alcohol swabs can dry out the skin, so don't use them if your skin is already dry.

-.. warning:: Close your eyes while using the alcohol swabs for EOG recording else it may cause eye redness & irritation.
+    - Close your eyes while using the alcohol swabs for EOG recording else it may cause eye redness & irritation.

 Step 5: Measuring the signals
 =================================